ghpalmer/100-days-of-code/log.md

 **Thoughts:** Today I focused on creating two files in Github, first was a file where I can put all of my learning resources that I want to go through.
 The second was a file for topics I want to learn more about.
 Will be hitting the grind again tomorrow or later tonight

+### Day 23: Aug 12th, 2020

+**Today's Progress**: Flex-Grow (Flexbox Zombies)

+**Thoughts:** So I completed the activity regarding flex-grow in flexbox zombies.
+Low key it was kinda difficult and I had to go over it again.
+Honestly I think I know what I'm doing now but it took me all of my learning session to figure it out.
+I had to change my mindset from focusing on how big the item got to the ratio of space the item is taking.